UnitTestBot/UTBotJava/docs/TaintAnalysis.md

 ## Usage examples

-- `java.lang.System.getenv` is a source of the mark "environment".
-But there are two overloads of this method: with one string parameter and no parameters at all.
+`java.lang.System.getenv` is a source of the "environment" mark.
+There are two overloads of this method: with one string parameter and no parameters at all.
 We want to describe only the first overload:

   ```yaml
   sources: